kevinolega/callcentertrainingtips/pronunciation-preview.md

 We provide you with the list of the 100 most used words in the English language.

-These words are used most of the time.
+These words are used most of the time for both spoken and written English.

 In this session we read through the words and I'll help you correct the errors.